bunnykukkunoori-wq/my-python-app/README.md

 ## Dockerized Python + PostgreSQL Project

-This project demonstrates how to containerize a Python application and connect it to a PostgreSQL database using Docker.
+● This project demonstrates how to containerize a Python application and connect it to a PostgreSQL database using Docker.
 The Python app creates a table, inserts a row, retrieves the data, and displays it in a clean table format inside the terminal.

 ## Project Overview

 ### This project covers:

-Creating a Python application
+● Creating a Python application.

-Writing a Dockerfile
+● Writing a Dockerfile.

-Building and running Docker images
+● Building and running Docker images.

-Creating a Docker network
+● Creating a Docker network.

-Running PostgreSQL in a separate container
+● Running PostgreSQL in a separate container.

-Connecting Python to PostgreSQL using psycopg2
+● Connecting Python to PostgreSQL using psycopg2.

-Creating a table and inserting data
+● Creating a table and inserting data.

-Printing results using tabulate
+● Printing results using tabulate.

-Optionally pushing the Docker image to Docker Hub
+● Optionally pushing the Docker image to Docker Hub.

 ## Project Structure
 ```